mermaid-js/mermaid/docs/n00b-gettingStarted.md

   </body>
 </html>
 ```
-Save this to a file and fetch it with a browser from the web server.
+Save this to a html file and fetch it with a browser from the web server and voila!

-Voila!

 ---